jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.22 hardwfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
-By specifying `hardwfn`, AutoMR will add extra keywords into the CAS input files to ensure a better convergence.
+By specifying `hardwfn`, `automr` will add extra keywords into the CAS input files to ensure a better convergence.
 Note that normally you do not need this keyword, and it is useless if you specify other programs as the CAS solver.

 ## 4.4.23 crazywfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
-By specifying `crazywfn`, AutoMR will add extra keywords (more than those of `hardwfn`) into the CAS input files to ensure a better convergence.
+By specifying `crazywfn`, `automr` will add extra keywords (more than those of `hardwfn`) into the CAS input files to ensure a better convergence.
 Note that usually you do not need this keyword, and it is useless if you specify other programs as the CAS solver.